cortex-js/cortexjs.io/src/_pages/mathlive-reference-commands.md

 ---

-These environments do not form a math environment by themselves but can can be used as building blocks for more elaborate structures:
+These environments do not form a math environment by themselves but can be used as building blocks for more elaborate structures:

 * <span class='math'>$$\begin{gathered}3(a-x) = 3.5x + a - 1 \\\\